Levertion/mcfunction/binary-nbt/README.md

 A serializer and deserializer for Minecraft's [NBT](https://wiki.vg/NBT) archives with a lossless but ergonomic output format.

+This also contains a command line tool to convert an NBT file to JSON, called `binary-nbt`

 Lossless here means that a value can be deserialized from NBT and then serialized back into exactly the same NBT value (i.e. the types from the NBT can be recovered).
 Ergonomic means that the deserialized value can be treated as a